returnv01d/cats-and-dogs-CNN/USAGE.md

 ### Making predictions
-To get images for predictions, put your images in kaggle/train folder and run `predict.py`
+To get images for predictions, put your images in kaggle/train folder and run `predict.py`.
+Script will show images with predicted labels, press any key to go to next image.